275-251-Great Vocals

 Writer/Composer: Bob Hilliard / Phil Springer (1956)

 From the 1940s through the 1960s, Frankie Laine was one of the most popular singers in the world.
 Only Elvis Presley had more charted hit records in the 1950s.
-This American Pop singer/songwriter was known for his strong, booming voice, unlike any other, his singing career lasting nearly 75 years.
+This American Pop singer / songwriter was known for his strong, booming voice, unlike any other, his singing career lasting nearly 75 years.
 He was loved by his peers, acted, did TV appearances, sang in many duets, could sing the Blues, Jazz, and Country.
-He gradually settled on vocals in a western style motif, leaning toward the American West, as this selection demonstrates.
+He gradually settled on vocals in a Western style motif, leaning toward the American West, as this selection demonstrates.
 This number exhibits the power and emotion in his delivery…Sensational Confidence and Energy!

 https://youtu.be/Gtwv9eP2hNQ?si=6x9p2sczX2vlucI9